 - Need predictable repayment rather than variable structures

-For businesses with stronger financial profiles seeking longer-term solutions, SBA programs may still be evaluated through Small Business Loans as part of a broader strategy.
+Businesses with stronger financial profiles may also evaluate small business loans as part of a broader long-term financing strategy.

 Term Loans vs SBA Loans vs Flexible Funding

-Understanding how term loans compare to other capital options is essential when making the right decision.
+Understanding how term loans compare to other capital options is essential.

 Term Loans